barsoom/ex-remit/README.md

 Note that this is the `WEBHOOK_KEY` and not the `AUTH_KEY`!

 You should see a happy green checkmark on GitHub, and if you click the hook, "Recent Deliveries" should show a successful ping-pong interaction.

+### Ignoring repos

+If you use an organisation-level webhook (or otherwise can't easily limit which repos send webhooks to Remit), you can tell Remit to silently drop incoming webhooks from certain repos by setting `IGNORED_REPO_PREFIXES`.
+The value is a space- or comma-separated list of repo name prefixes.
+Any push or commit-comment event for a repo whose name starts with one of the prefixes is dropped before being processed.

+For example, to ignore all repos starting with `interview-` or `spike-`:

+    heroku config:set IGNORED_REPO_PREFIXES="interview- spike-"

+Defaults to empty (no repos ignored).

 ### Automatically removing old data